MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-teams-app-visual-studio.md

 ## Customize debug settings

-You can customize debug setting for your Teams app as per your requirement.
+You can customize debug setting for your Teams app to use your bot endpoints and add environment variables:

 ### Use your bot endpoint